Chart Color Schemes

 Cultural Diversity

 Pascoe Vale has a high level of cultural diversity, with 32.0% of its population born overseas and 35.0% speaking a language other than English at home.
-Christianity is the predominant religion in Pascoe Vale, making up 48.6% of people.
+Christianity is the main religion in Pascoe Vale, making up 48.6% of people.
 Islam is overrepresented in Pascoe Vale compared to Greater Melbourne, comprising 8.1% of the population.

 The top three ancestry groups are Australian (16.9%), English (16.5%), and Italian (14.6%).
-Notably, Greek (4.6%), Lebanese (2.5%), and Maltese (1.6%) ethnic groups are overrepresented in Pascoe Vale compared to regional averages.
+Notably, Greek (4.6%), Lebanese (2.5%), and Maltese (1.6%) ethnicities are overrepresented in Pascoe Vale compared to regional averages.

 Frequently Asked Questions - Diversity